rdmsr/emerald/README.md

 Please look at the [Build guide](https://github.com/Abb1x/emerald/blob/master/docs/build-guide.md)
 ### Prebuilt images
-You can use prebuilt .hdd images in the releases tab, I suggest you run them using qemu
+You can use prebuilt .hdd images in the releases tab.

 ## 🤝 Contributing
 Contributions, issues and feature requests are welcome!